Logarithmic Asymptotic Relations Between $p$-Values and Mutual Information: Proof of Theorem for a contingency table

 First, we outline the information conversion of the main term of $P_F$, that is, $P_H$.
 We calculate the main term as Taking the logarithm, we obtain To derive an approximate formula, we apply Stirling's formula, $\log {n!}\approx n\log {n} - n$, where $n$ is large.
 When $N$ is large, $NX_0$ to $NX_3$ are large, and we can apply Stirling's formula.
 Using $X_0 +X_1 +X_2 +X_3 = 1$ and (18), we obtain

 Hence, if $N$ is sufficiently large and if $NX_0$ to $NX_3$ approach integers, then

 Thus, (22) indicates that $MI$ is approximately equal to the logarithm of $P_H$, divided by $N$.
-Given that $MI$ and $P_H$ have been defined differently, this equivalence suggests a profound association between them that has been overlooked.
+Given that $MI$ and $P_H$ have been defined differently, this equivalence highlights a close connection between them that is not always made explicit.
 Additionally, because $P_H$ represents the hypergeometric distribution, $MI$ is inherently related to sampling without replacement rather than that with replacement represented by the binomial distribution.

-\subsection{Evaluation of the error in Theorem 3}
+\subsection{Evaluation of the error in Theorem \ref{th3}}

 Next, we evaluate the error between $MI$ and $-(\log{P_F})/N$ in (13) by multiplying both sides by $N$.
 The error in Theorem 3 comprises two parts.
 The first part is the error of Stirling's formula applied to the main term $P_H$ and the second part is the sum of the remaining terms $P_{Frem}=P_F-P_H$.
 To assess the errors, let $ER_1 = -\log{P_H} - N\cdot MI$ be the first part of the error and let $ER_2 = -\log{P_H} - (-\log{P_F})$ be the second part of the error.
 The latter is related to $P_{Frem}$.